Welcome to Temple Hill Group

 Find out when our practice is open, what the GP consulting times are and what to do if you need help when the practice is closed.
 Find out more

 To help with the long waiting times on your telephone calls being answered we have had our telephone system reprogrammed to allow all of our 3 surgeries to answer incoming calls.
 The reception staff will ask you what surgery you would like to be seen at to make sure your appointment is at the surgery of your choice.

 You will be sent two reminders about your booked appointments with the opportunity to text back CANCEL if this is no longer required.
 If you do not wish to receive appointment reminders please contact the surgery and ask to opt out of SMS text messages.
 We would encourage you to use this system as it will reduce the amount of wasted appointments which cost the NHS vast amounts of money each year.
 Thank you for your cooperation.

 Named Accountable GP

 From 1st April 2015 the GP Contract, held with NHS England, requires GP practices to allocate a Named GP to every patient.

-PLEASE NOTE: There is no requirement for you to see your Named GP, you can still choose to see any Doctor or Nurse in the practice.
+This is to inform you that Temple Hill Surgery has met this requirement and all patients have been allocated a Named GP.If you wish to know who your Named GP is please contact Reception.PLEASE NOTE: There is no requirement for you to see your Named GP, you can still choose to see any Doctor or Nurse in the practice.